As a customer, you put a lot of faith in your movers

-He or she will certainly make sure the money is distributed equally amongst the rest of the team.
-You can also tip the crewmembers individually if you wish to acknowledge and show appreciation for their individual efforts.
+He or she will certainly make sure the money is distributed equally among the rest of the movers team.
+You can also tip the crew members individually if you wish to acknowledge and show appreciation for their individual efforts.

 How much should you tip?